websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 # Sites Dashboard

-Liferay Analytics Cloud provides a single Site dashboard for each connected data source.
-For example, if you connect Analytics Cloud to one DXP instance and configure analytics for two subsites, one Sites dashboard aggregating both subsites is created.
+Liferay Analytics Cloud provides a Sites dashboard for each Property in your Workspace.
+For example, when [Creating a Property](../getting-started/connecting-data-sources/tracking-sites-and-individuals-using-properties.md#creating-a-property) each Property can be associated with one site or can be set to aggregate data from multiple sub-sites.

 To view the dashboard,

-1. Click Sites in the Touchpoints section of the menu.
+1. Click *Sites* in the Touchpoints section of the menu.

-1. Click the Overview tab (this tab is selected by default when you click Sites).
+1. Click the *Overview* tab (this tab is selected by default when you click Sites).

-The dashboard contains the following data:
+The dashboard contains the following data panels:

 * [Site Activities](#site-activities)
 * [Top Pages](#top-pages)